njcuk9999/apero-utils/general/apero-tests/README.md

 Series of tests to make sure everything was properly reduced by APERO.

 ## Development and running the tests
-The tests are meant to be integrated in apero and are not a package on their own (i.e. are developed in apero-utils) so handling relative import and paths is a bit awkward.
+The tests are meant to be integrated in apero and are not a package on their own (i.e. are developed in apero-utils), but for development purposes, `apero_tests` is treated as a standalone package.

 Make sure they are in your `PYTHONPATH` (with conda, this is just `conda develop /path/to/apero-tests`).

-## Structure
+## Structure (OUTDATED)
 - The `main.py` script runs tests one by one and stores the output.
 - HTML templates created with jinja2 are in `templates`.
 - The code for all tests is in the `tests` directory